Updated at: Oct 11, 2021 GMT+08:00

 Cloud Server Backup

 - Only backups in a vault in the Available or Locked state can be used for image creation.

 - Crash-consistent backup for multiple disks and application-consistent backup for database servers are supported.

-- You can choose to back up only specified disks on a server is supported but such a backup of disks must be restored as a whole.
+- You can choose to back up only specified disks on a server but such a backup of disks must be restored as a whole.
 File- or directory-level restoration is not supported.

 - Images cannot be created using backups if the amount of resources associated with a server backup vault exceeds the quota.

-- You are not advised to back up a server whose capacity exceeds 4 TB.
+- You are not advised to back up a server whose disk size exceeds 4 TB.

 - Only file systems in the Available state can be backed up.

-- A file system backup cannot be used to restore data to a file system.
+- A file system backup cannot be used to restore data to the original file system.

 Hybrid Cloud Backup

 - Backups synchronized to the cloud cannot be used to create cloud servers.

-- Storage backups can only be used to restore to other cloud servers and can only be restored to the data disks.
+- Storage backups can only be restored to data disks on cloud servers.